Measuring Social Biases in Masked Language Models by Proxy of Prediction Quality: Related Work

-$\Delta \textsc{p}$ (Equation \ref{dp}) is a metric for measuring the fairness (or bias) of an MLM and represents the difference between the probability of a predicted token $t_{p}$ and a masked token $t_{m}$ in a sentence $s$, and serves as a proxy of the MLM's prediction quality for a token given its context within an iterative masking experiment, or all tokens in $s$ besides $t_{m}$ (\citealp{salutari-etal-2023}).
+$\Delta \textsc{p}(t|s_{\setminus t_{m}}; \theta)$ (Equation \ref{dp}) represents the difference between the probability of a predicted token $t_{p}$ and a masked token $t_{m}$ in a sentence $s$.
+It serves as a proxy of the MLM's prediction quality for a token given its context within the \textsc{ime}, or all tokens in $s$ besides $t_{m}$ (\citealp{10.1007/978-3-031-33374-3_42}).